|

 type supplied in larger quantities in planned developments.
 That’s partly due

 to its complexity, which makes it part of the phenomenon, yet exotic.
-It may be correct to say that its type is actually transitional, and that it offers a glimpse of the bungalow form as it migrates from rural-recreational housing to something more suburban yet still retaining a strong rustic feeling.
-This house was built as an outlier with no other homes nearby.
+It may be correct to say that its type is actually transitional, and that it offers a glimpse of the bungalow form migrating from rural-recreational housing to something more suburban, yet still retaining a strong rustic feeling.
+This house was built as an outlier when no other homes were nearby.
 It draws on both rural

 |